5-Days Road Tripping Around Portugal

 Serra da Estrela National Park

 The highest mountain, first national park, largest natural protected area and the only ski course in the country are just some of the facts about Serra da Estrela that make it exceptional.
-I never even thought about snow-topped mountain landscapes in Portugal before getting there.
+I never even thought about snow-topped mountain landscapes in association with Portugal before getting there.

 The highest point in continental Portugal, Torre, aka Tower, sits at an altitude of 1993m.
 Visiting on a sunny Winter day, we got an excellent view of barren landscapes with sporadic heaps of snow.
 I even liked the couple of whacky old radar stations with broken ‘golf ball’ domes.